 I usually make two batches of the dough, so I have plenty to work with.
 I have found that one batch will make about 3 small houses and 8-12 cookies, depending on the size.

-For the templates, my favorite is the small house template from 36th Avenue…
+For the gingerbread house templates, my favorite is the small house template from 36th Avenue…

 I made a large house the first year, but have since developed a preference for small houses.
 They require less dough and icing, are easier to put together, and are quicker to decorate.
 They are also easier to move around as you tweak your holiday decorating and nestle into little nooks and crannies on open shelving, counters, buffets, etc.